webprogramminghack/class1/README.md

 ## Your task

-* Turn the design into HTML code.
+* Turn the design into HTML code